 Spoiler alert: I purchased the one titled ‘dark bronze’ and if you zoom into the picture, you can tell that it has a hint of brown.

-I’m debating whether or not to spray paint the entire thing black so it matches the other hardware in the room, but my motivation to do that was thrown out with the bed packaging and I haven’t been able to bring myself to strip off the bedding, maneuver off the matress and box spring and haul the bed downstairs to spray paint.
+I’m debating whether or not to spray paint the entire thing black so it matches the other hardware in the room, but my motivation to do that was thrown out with the bed packaging and I haven’t been able to bring myself to strip off the bedding, maneuver off the mattress and box spring, and haul the bed downstairs to spray paint.
 I’m exhausted just typing all that out 😉

 For the bedding, I had the sheets on hand that I knew I wanted to use; we got them as a wedding shower present back in June and they’ve been waiting to see the light of day since then.

 The comforter was another story.
 I went back and forth about purchasing a new one or reusing something we already had on hand.
 While on vacation this past weekend, I even put a duvet in the shopping cart, ready to purchase after I showed it to Brett when I got home.

 And then I went back through our linen closet one last time on Sunday evening to see if I was missing anything.
 Imagine my surprise when I saw this striped duvet cover I had purchased several months ago off Amazon, still in its beautiful package, untouched.
 Apparently, I was totally on my A-game last spring and no, I do not have a hoarding problem.
 It’s called being well prepared.

 The last adventure in decorating for this week’s reveal was the area rug.
 Finding an area rug that doesn’t cost an arm and a leg…and another leg…is quite the challenge.